 Distribution is also heavily subsidized.
 17,000 doctors received $250 million in sales commissions in 2010 from seven pharmaceutical companies alone.
 A 2013 survey found that doctors prescribe antibiotics to 2/3rds of patients who have symptoms of viral infections like sore throat or bronchitis with antibiotics that don’t cure viral infections.
-These types of prescriptions only serve to crash the immune system.
+These type of prescriptions only serve to crash the immune system.

 By 2050, 10 million people per year could die from antimicrobial resistance, according to KPMG and RAND Europe.

 Somewhere along the line, industry profit hijacked the Hippocratic Oath – and rigged the game to maximize revenue.
 Today we are paying the price.